libavg/libavg/sphinxdoc/player.rst

                 Enables handling of Windows 7 touch events.
 This works with all devices which have Windows 7 drivers.

-            :samp:`XINPUT21`:
+            :samp:`XINPUT`:
                 Uses X11-based multitouch detection.
-This needs X11 with XInput 2.1 support.
+This needs X11 with XInput >= 2.1
+                support.
+For backwards compatibility reasons, XINPUT21 is supported as value as well.

             If :envvar:`AVG_MULTITOUCH_DRIVER` is not set, the driver defaults to a plattform-specific one.
-Under Linux, the default is :samp:`XINPUT21` if XInput 2.1 is available on the system, otherwise :samp:`LINUXMTDEV`.
+Under Linux, the default is :samp:`XINPUT` if XInput multitouch is supported on the system, otherwise :samp:`LINUXMTDEV`.
             Under Windows, the default is :samp:`WIN7TOUCH`.

             :py:meth:`enableMultitouch` throws an exception if the chosen driver is not available or no multitouch device could be found.
 (Exception: Since there is